craigbarnes/dte/docs/dte-syntax.md

 # dte-syntax

 A dte syntax file consists of multiple states.
-A state consists of optional conditionals and one default action.
-The best way understand the syntax is to read through some of the [built-in syntax files], which can be printed with `dte -b`, for example:
+A [`state`] consists of optional [conditionals] and one [default action].
+The best way understand the syntax is to read through some of the [built-in syntax files], which can be printed with [`dte -b`], for example:

     dte -b syntax/dte

 The basic syntax used is the same as in [`dterc`] files, but the available commands are different.

-Conditionals and default actions have a destination state.
-The special destination state `this` can be used to jump to the current state.

 # Commands